houzhj/Statistics/02_Two_Sample_Mean_Tests.md

 $$H_0: \mu_1 = \mu_2$$
 $$H_1: \mu_1 \ne \mu_2$$

-## The goal of this study is to conduct and compare several two-sample tests (introduced below) under different scenarios
+**The goal of this study is to conduct and compare several two-sample tests (introduced below) under different scenarios**
 - Equal/unequal sample size
 - Equal/unequal variance
 - The true mean of X and Y, could be either same ($H_0$ is true, rejection is related to Type 1 Error), or different ($H_0$ is false, rejection is related to Type 2 error)

+### The contents of this note
+- **Several two-sample tests in the literature**
+- **Codes for comparing the two-sample tests by simulation analysis**
+- **Results of the simulation-based analysis**

+$$$$

+$$$$

-# 1. Several two-sample tests in the literature
+## Part 1 - Several two-sample tests in the literature
 There are multiple two-sample tests in the literature.
 The derivations of the test statistics and the distribution of these statistics under the null hypothesis are not discussed.
-The links and the snapshots are from [the article about Student's t-test in wikipedia](https://en.wikipedia.org/wiki/Student%27s_t-test).
+The links are from [the article about Student's t-test in wikipedia](https://en.wikipedia.org/wiki/Student%27s_t-test).

-## (1) Wald test
+### (1) Wald test
 Equivalently, let $\theta = \mu_X - \mu_Y$, the hypothesis test can be rewritten as
 $$H_0: \theta = 0 $$
 $$H_1: \theta \ne 0 $$